jhumelsine/jhumelsine.github.io/_posts/2023-10-07-factory-design-patterns.md

 Flyweight is not listed as a Creational Design Pattern by the GoF.
 It’s in the Structural Patterns group.
 It’s similar to Singleton in that it ensures a single object instance, but it does so based upon a unique key.
 There can be more than one instance of a class, but there can only be one instance for each unique key.
 This is why it’s also known as Multiton, which is a play on words with Singleton.

 ## Object Pool
-Object Pools is not in the GoF inventory.
+Object Pool is not in the GoF inventory.
 With an Object Pool, the number of possible Objects for a class is fixed.
 An Object Pool is usually used for classes where creation of the class is resource intensive.
 A Thread Pool is a type of Object Pool.

-Object Pool has several additional concerns:
+Object Pool has several additional considerations:
 * An object in the pool needs to be sanitized before it can be reused.
 * A policy is required when there’s a request for an object and all existing objects are being used.
 Possible policies include:
     * Block Waiting
-    * Notification availability
+    * Callback notification availability
-    * Resource exception
+    * Unavailable resource exception
     * Expanding the pool

 ## Abstract Factory
-The GoF Abstract Factory is so close to what I described above, but Abstract Factory descriptions usually focus upon the ability create instances of interface family types.
+The GoF Abstract Factory is close to what I described above, but Abstract Factory descriptions usually focus upon the ability create consistent instances of interface family types.
 That is, they help ensure a consistent set of objects when several interfaces need to interact consistently.
 For example, you wouldn't want one factory that returned a production objet another one that returned a test object to interact.
 Abstract Factory helps avoid that.

 Abstract Factory is a Factory of Factory of Factory Methods.